 In the markets, you may choose fresh as well as dried (dehydrated) leaves.
-Generally, fresh leaves tied in bunches and displayed for sale along with other leafy greens.
+Generally, fresh leaves are tied in bunches (bundles) and displayed for sale along with other leafy greens.

-Buy uniform, firm, deep green fresh leaf-bunch.
+Buy uniform, firm, deep green fresh leaf-bunch (bushel).
 Choose young leaves for mild flavor.
-Larger ones tend to have sharp, strong onion-like pungent flavor.
+Larger leaves tend to have a sharp, strong onion-like pungent flavor.

-You may store fresh leaves in a plastic bag and keep in the refrigerator.
-Dried leaves may be placed in an air-seal container and stored in a cool, dark place.
+You may store fresh leaves in a plastic bag and keep them in the refrigerator.
+Dry greens may be placed in an air-seal container and stored in a cool, dark place.

 |Quiche- caramelized onions, shallots, porcini, emmental cheese, and chives.
 Photo:dizznbonn|

 Chives are one of the most sought-after ingredients used for flavoring and garnishing recipes in many parts of the world, especially in the French and Mediterranean cuisines.
-They have subtle onion flavor, besides imparting bright green color to the recipes.
+They impart subtle onion flavor, besides giving bright green color to the recipes.

 To prepare, wash chives in a bowl of cold water.
-Dry by gently mopping with a paper towel.
-Chop the leaves closely using paring knife in a way you desire.
+Get them dry by gently mopping them with a paper towel.
+Chop the leaves closely using a paring knife in a way you desire.
 Add in the final moments to prevent loss of flavor (essential oils).

 Here are some serving tips:

 Closely chopped fresh leaves are added to sandwiches, soups, and cold sauce.

 Garlic chives are popular in China, Taiwan, and Japan, where the fresh leaves used as flavorings in dumplings, soups, stews, and stir-fries.

 In Europe, chives mainly used as garnishing, especially in baked, or mashed and cream cheese mixed potatoes.
 Vichyssoise, a classic cold soup, is served with freshly chopped chives.

 The herb also employed in muffins, scones, quiche, pizza, omelets, biscuits, etc.

 ≻≻-Back to Home page.